Neøv: Dominique

-”Laketown" and "The Rain People", the first singles from band's second studio album Dominique, were released in 2014.
+”Laketown" and "The Rain People", the first singles from band's second studio album, Dominique, were released in 2014.
 NEØV performed in Germany and The UK to support the singles, and Q Magazine and Rolling Stone noticed the band.

-Band's second studio album Dominique was released in February 2015.
+The band's second studio album, Dominique, was released in February 2015.
 For the bandleader and songwriter Anssi Neuvonen Dominique was the debut work as a record producer.
 The album received highly positive reviews from music critics.
 Finnish music magazine Rumba wrote that Dominique is "one of the best pop/rock albums of the year."
 German webzine NBHAP praised band's "own version of dream pop".
 After the album release NEØV toured in Europe (shows in Finland, France, Germany, Netherlands, Latvia, Sweden and Switzerland were included).

 In interviews with Savon Sanomat and Nordic Playlist, Anssi Neuvonen has said that Dominique is an album about love.

 In several interviews, the bandleader Anssi Neuvonen has stated that the band name NEØV doesn't mean anything.
 According to him, the word NEØV is "abstract", "stream of consciousness" and "as absurd as life".
 Neuvonen said to a German music blog Bedroomdisco that the band's name is related to his and Samuli's last name.
 At the same time, he saw the name as "neutral" and stated that it symbolizes their music for them.

 Volant

 In 2017, NEØV announced that they're continuing as a trio, while Jonas Ursin and Antti Hevosmaa left the group.
 In spring 2018, NEØV performed at Tallinn Music Week and at a sold-out club show in Berlin.

 In June 2018, the band was signed to a Hamburg-based label Clouds Hill.
-The four singles, "Elysion", "Person I Used To Be", "Lost In Time", and "Brothers" gained radio airplay in Finland and German-speaking Europe.
-At Reeperbahn Festival 2019, NEØV played five shows in two days, including a sold out show at Molotow.
+The four singles, "Elysion", "Person I Used To Be", "Lost In Time", and "Brothers", gained radio airplay in Finland and German-speaking Europe.
+At Reeperbahn Festival 2019, NEØV played five shows in two days, including a sold-out show at Molotow Club.

 Volant was released in February 2019.
 On an extensive release tour, the band performed in Finland, Denmark, Czech Republic and Germany, as well as on German television.
-Volant received highly positive reviews around Europe.
-Suomen Kuvalehti praised band's songwriting abilities and stated that NEØV's music is "the opposite of the rowdiness and the hustle of our time".
+Volant received glowing reviews around Europe.
+Suomen Kuvalehti praised band's songwriting and stated that NEØV's music is "the opposite of the rowdiness and the hustle of our time".
 A German music site Bedroomdisco reviewed the album with full five stars, and IndieBerlin praised band's Berlin show.
 A Danish music site Regnsky wrote that NEØV is the biggest indie pop name in Finland at the moment, and compared the band leader Anssi Neuvonen to Jannis Makrigiannis of Choir of Young Believers.

 In interviews, Anssi Neuvonen has said that the lyrics of the album deals with passing of time, relationships, friendship, brotherhood, self-deception and guilt.